 “Lipomas are relatively superficial, just beneath the skin, and so are the meridians,” says Snow.
 “That’s why working along the meridians that pass through a lipoma works.
 If people use acupressure around a lipoma but not on meridian points, it will not be as effective and in fact may not be effective at all.
 Graduates of the Tallgrass Animal Acupressure Institute training program have shown the guardians/owners of dogs with lipomas how to perform some of these procedures on a consistent basis.
 Applying acupressure massage every day for six days, then taking a one-day break, then continuing for another five or six days and repeating the pattern until the lipoma is resolved seems to be an important element in ridding dogs of lipomas.”

-For best results, consult a canine acupressure practitioner who can show you exactly which acupoints affect energy flowing through a specific lipoma, or practice on your own with the help of Acu-Dog: A Guide to Canine Acupressure (see “Resources,” at the end of this article).
+For best results, consult a canine acupressure practitioner who can show you exactly which acupoints affect energy flowing through a specific lipoma, or practice on your own with the help of Acu-Dog: A Guide to Canine Acupressure.

 Herbs have been used for millennia to treat every type of condition, and today’s science confirms the effectiveness of many ancient remedies.
 Turmeric (Curcuma longa), the root that gives Indian curries their distinctive color and flavor, has a long history of use in Ayurveda, the traditional medicine of East India, especially for digestive disorders and arthritis.
 Curcumin is the active ingredient responsible for turmeric’s anti-inflammatory and antioxidant properties.